 G4 S2 ;wait for expansion boards to start

-The first time the M23CL starts up it may request firmware from the Duet3d mainboards. ensure you have the correct version (compatible with your mainboard firmware) in the /firmware directory on the mainboard. see the Firmware section below for more details.
+The first time the M23CL starts up it may request firmware from the Duet3d mainboards.
+Ensure you have the correct version (compatible with your mainboard firmware) in the /firmware directory on the mainboard.
+See the Firmware section below for more details.

 Check that you can communicate with the M23CL, by sending: